dragosmg/arrow_capstone_project/README.md

     ...
 }

-# while this one would get lost in the exception handling
+# while this one would get lost in the condition handling
 register_binding("difftime", function(time1,
                                       time2,
                                       tz,